intel-analytics/BigDL-2.x/docs/docs/ProgrammingGuide/orca-data.md

 It supports data pre-processing from different data sources, like TensorFlow DataSet, PyTorch DataLoader, MXNet DataLoader, etc. and it supports various data format, like Pandas DataFrame, Numpy, Images, Parquet.

 The distributed backend engine can be [Spark](https://spark.apache.org/) or [Ray](https://github.com/ray-project/ray).
-We now support Spark-based transformations to do the pre-processing, and provide functionality to seamlessly move data to Ray cluster for later Ray based training/inference.
+We now support Spark-based transformations to do the pre-processing, and provide functionality to seamlessly put data to Ray cluster for later training/inference on Ray.

 ---
 ## **XShards**

 XShards is a collection of data in Orca data API.
 For different backend, we have two XShards: SparkXShards and RayXShards.

-SparkXShards is a collection of data which can be pre-processed in parallel on Spark.
+**SparkXShards** is a collection of data which can be pre-processed in parallel on Spark.
 SparkXShards can accept various data sources, like csv/json/parquet, Numpy, TensorFlow DataSet, Image, etc. And do the specified processing in parallel on Spark using common Python libraries such as Pandas, Numpy, PIL, TensorFlow Dataset, PyTorch DataLoader, etc.

+To get the more examples on SparkXShards APIs, you can refert to [Example](https://github.com/intel-analytics/analytics-zoo/tree/master/pyzoo/zoo/examples/orca/data)

-RayXShards is a collection of data which can be pre-processed in parallel on Ray.
+**RayXShards** is a collection of data which can be processed in parallel on Ray.
 We support ingesting data in parallel to Ray from SparkXShards, and users can performance later training/inference on Ray.

 ### **XShards General Operations**

-#### **Pre-processing on XShards**
+#### **Pre-processing on SparkXShards**

-You can do pre-processing with your customized function on XShards using below API:
+You can do pre-processing with your customized function on SparkXShards using below API:
 ```
 transform_shard(func, *args)
 ```
 * `func` is your pre-processing function.
 In this function, you can do the pre-processing with the data using common Python libraries such as Pandas, Numpy, PIL, TensorFlow Dataset, PyTorch DataLoader, etc., then return the processed object.
 * `args` are the augurments for the pre-processing function.

-This method would parallelly pre-process each element in the XShards with the customized function, and return a new XShards after transformation.
+This method would parallelly pre-process each element in the SparkXShards with the customized function, and return a new SparkXShards after transformation.

 ##### **SharedValue**
 SharedValue can be used to give every node a copy of a large input dataset in an efficient manner.